 The elongated elastic cut into the bunched up intestines leading to life-threatening peritonitis (Inflammation of the membrane which lines the abdominal wall and covers the abdominal organs) or cutting off blood supply which causes the tissue to die.

 The veterinarian will perform a physical examination on the cat and obtain a medical history from you.
-During the examination, the veterinarian may be able to feel the accordian-like plicated intestines.
+During the examination, the veterinarian may be able to feel the accordion-like plicated intestines.
 Diagnostic tests will be necessary to obtain a definitive diagnosis.

 - Baseline tests: Biochemical profile, complete blood count and urinalysis to evaluate the overall health of the cat and to rule out other causes of vomiting.